WANT A METRIS CAMPER? YOU NEED TO ACT SOON!

 What type of van will you convert after the Metris supply runs out?

-Why shouldn’t I wait for the ID Buzz (VW’s electric van)?
+Why should I check out the ID Buzz (VW’s electric van)?

 When is the latest I can order a Metris camper van?

 The window to get a Metris camper with certainty is closing.
 As we mentioned above, the quantities are limited.
-It’s hard to say when we will sell out, but most likely by early 2024.
-Mercedes keeps slipping new vans to us each month, so who knows?
-We can say that the delivery time will probably lengthen this winter from 4-6 months to 6-8 months.
+It’s hard to say when we will stop doing conversions on them, but most likely by late 2026.

 What else will Peace Vans do?